 Attention contemporary art lovers: check out the colorful block of storefronts at the corner where South A Street meets Sebastopol Avenue in downtown Santa Rosa.

 The wide roadway and the curved awnings covering the sidewalks in front of each doorway create a sort of 1950s vibe, blended with an aura of creative funk.
 Officially called the South A Street Art District, but more familiarly known as SOFA, this compact area is home to nearly 40 working artists' studios, as well as a number of galleries and arts-related businesses.

 "It's a lively, vibrant community, where artists are actually creating, actually making their art," explains artist Christie Marks.
 "You can stroll through, peek in, and pretty much the doors are open. … There's always something going on at SOFA."

 Marks' studio is one of several in a former auto transmission shop at 312 South A St. Other nearby commercial and industrial buildings have also been converted into multiple working spaces for artists.
 Murals decorate several exterior walls in the area, and a paved space between two buildings is marked by an official street sign naming it "Art Alley."

 It's a fun neighborhood to stroll on foot.
-In addition to the galleries and artists' studios, browse the artistic gift items at the JaM JAr, or relax with refreshments from Atlas Coffee, the Criminal Baking Company & Noshery, or the Spinster Sisters (see photo on the right).
+In addition to the galleries and artists' studios, browse the artistic gift items at the JaM JAr, or relax with refreshments from Atlas Coffee or the Spinster Sisters (see photo on the right).

 There are also several nail and hair salons in the neighborhood, and photography enthusiasts can pick up supplies or rent equipment at Jerimiah's Photo Corner.